Egyptian forces kill five suspected militants north of Cairo: ministry

 Hasm did not immediately issue a statement about the shootout.

-Police also arrested five other suspected militants during a separate raid in the al-Salam neighbourhood in Cairo and confiscated weapons at a third location, the ministry said.
+Police also arrested five other suspected militants during a separate raid in el-marg neighborhood in Cairo and confiscated weapons at a third location, the ministry said.

 Egypt has been fighting an Islamist insurgency in the northern part of the Sinai Peninsula since the ouster of Mohamed Mursi of the Muslim Brotherhood in 2013 following mass protests against his rule.

-The Islamic State militants in North Sinai have not signalled any connection to Hasm, which has operated mostly in the Nile Delta region.
+The Islamic State militants in North Sinai have not signaled any connection to Hasm, which has operated mostly in the Nile Delta region.

 The military launched an offensive against militants in February which has focused on Sinai, but which it said was country-wide.